-Create account(s)
+Create your account(s)

-- Go to paidleave.wa.gov.
-From our website you will be directed to the state's log-in service, SecureAccess Washington.
+- Go to paidleave.wa.gov/log-in.
+Click on the "Worker log in" button.
+This will take you to the state's log-in service, SecureAccess Washington.
 Use an existing SAW login or create a new one.
 (Not sure if you have a SAW login?
 Click the "Get Help" button on the SAW homepage to find out.) - In SAW you'll add Paid Family and Medical Leave to your services by: - Selecting "Browse a list of services" - In the list of services find "Employment Security Department" and click it - Click the "Apply" button next to Paid Family and Medical Leave - You will then create a Paid Family and Medical Leave account.